msjimc/TransGBViewer/Guide/FEATURES.md

 <hr />

-## Display of features frame by UniProt by via a transcripts protein sequence
+## Display of features frame by InterproScan by via a transcripts protein sequence

 The __Protein features from the InterProScan website__ panel allows you to obtain and display features linked to translations of the transcripts open reading frame by the InterProScan website (Figure 4) The process is described in the link below: